Italian wall lizard: Aggression

 The incidence of missing toes is extremely high in some populations of P. siculus, indicating a potentially high level of intraspecies competition.
 A 2009 study found that in one population of P. siculus on Croatian island Pod Mrčaru had significantly high rates of missing toes (55.48%).
 In this population, males were significantly more likely to have a missing toe than females.
 Additionally, members of the subpopulation facing higher levels of toe loss had significantly stronger bite forces than other populations of P. siculus.
 However, this study did not find significantly higher levels of predation between P. siculus on Pod Mrčaru and its counterparts elsewhere.
 The higher rates of toe loss among males combined with the higher population density of P. siculus on Pod Mrčaru suggests that intraspecific aggression may explain this disparity.

 Additionally, a study has found that the more aggressive individual in a dyad spends more time basking than its less aggressive opponent.
-This relationship is prolonged: the individual that is more aggressive in a dyadic encounter can make continued use of a thermally favorable environment over a long period of time.
+This relationship is prolonged: the individual that is more aggressive in a dyadic (one on one) encounter can make continued use of a thermally favorable environment over a long period of time.
 These more aggressive individuals grow faster than their less aggressive counterparts.
 In lizard dyads with low levels of aggression, there were smaller disparities between time spent basking.
 In such pairs, the two individuals may spend significant periods of time basking together.
 Regardless of aggression level in an initial encounter, this type of relationship was maintained between the dyad over a long period of time, demonstrating that social behavior is established quickly.
 However, basking behavior in isolation seemed to be replicated in the aftermath of these social encounters as well, suggesting that the relationship between sociality and basking depends on a more nuanced basis than behavior during an initial encounter.